rust-embedded/awesome-embedded-rust/README.md

 -   [Writing embedded drivers in Rust isn't that hard](https://hboeving.dev/blog/rust-2c-driver-p1/) A guide to building an embedded-hal driver.
 [Part 2](https://hboeving.dev/blog/rust-i2c-driver-p2/)
 -   [Ferrous Systems' Embedded Training Courses: 2020-current edition](https://github.com/ferrous-systems/embedded-trainings-2020) A hands-on training course for beginner and advanced learners of Embedded Rust, based on Nordic Semiconductor's nRF52840 harware.
 This training was given at Oxidize Conferences and by [Ferrous Systems] to corporate customers.
 -   [Ferrous Systems' Knurling Sessions](https://knurling.ferrous-systems.com/sessions/) are hands-on embedded projects that explore specific concepts using generally available hardware, building full systems and components using microcontrollers, sensors, and actuators.
+-   [DSP on STM32F407G-DISC1](https://github.com/jacobrosenthal/dsp-discoveryf4-rust/) Unofficial oxidization of the [Digital Signal Processing using Arm Cortex-M based Microcontrollers: Theory and Practice](https://www.amazon.com/Digital-Signal-Processing-Cortex-M-Microcontrollers/dp/1911531166) book.
+The book isn't necessary to enjoy the examples and learn a functional DSP Rust coding style.

 [Ferrous Systems]: https://ferrous-systems.com